pippinbarr/SNAKISMS/process/SNAKES.md

 ***keys move everything (and turn the snake) so the world moves on the screen***

-### Optimist
-"doctrine that we live in the best of all possible worlds”

-It’s all apples and you never get any longer (or at least cannot hit yourself?)

-Apples regenerate quickly, you just get many many points

-(Maybe you can still die though?
-You don’t have to believe in non-death to be an optimist?)

-***apples everywhere, you don’t get bigger, you get lots of points, can still die***

 ### Positivist
 "doctrine that that which is not observable is not knowable"